Manh-vietnamese/minecraft_oftifine/README.md

         5. Full grass
         6. Khiên thấp
         7. Sửa đổi redstone
-        8. Xoá bỏ khung hi​⬤
+        8. Xoá bỏ khung hiển thị emchant

 English Translation:
 This is an addon specifically for Minecraft Bedrock Edition version 1.21.0 and above, created by me by combining various addons to serve users.
 Below is the reference code: